-- Office hours are yours: you paid for them; use them.
-(Make this YOUR policy.) - Email is not a substitute for office hours.
-If you need to discuss a paper in progress or clarify a comment I've made on a draft, you'll need to see me in the office. - Email is a messaging device-you should use it to advise me of an absence, or to request a conference outside of the scheduled office hours. - I do not accept late work.
+• Office hours are yours: you paid for them; use them.
+(Make this YOUR policy.)

+• Email is not a substitute for office hours.
+If you need to discuss a paper in progress or clarify a comment I've made on a draft, you'll need to see me in the office.

+• Email is a messaging device-you should use it to advise me of an absence, or to request a conference outside of the scheduled office hours.

+• You may use an electronic device in class to access online texts and take notes.
+Be sure that that online text is relevant to the immediate proceedings in class.
+(The latest issue of whatever porn you read is usually not relevant and could be somewhat distracting to those seated in view of your screen.)

+• I do not accept late work.
 You are a professional; you meet deadlines.
-This is your religion. - I cannot accept papers via e-mail.
+This is your religion.

+• I cannot accept papers via e-mail.
 (I am one.
-You are many.) - Please, type all papers single-spaced to conserve paper. - I reserve the right to publish your work to the class as part of our workshop activities.
-And you will be expected to publish your work to the class as part of our workshop activities. - If you need to record class sessions, you must advise me in writing so that I may seek permission from the class for such a recording.
+You are many.)

+• Please, type all papers single-spaced to conserve paper.
+Please, save your files as .doc files before uploading them to Canvas.

+• I reserve the right to publish your work to the class as part of our workshop activities.
+And you will be expected to publish your work to the class as part of our workshop activities.

+• If you need to record class sessions, you must advise me in writing so that I may seek permission from the class for such a recording.
 I will need to know what will be recorded, when, how and why, as well as how the recordings will be stored and used.
-No recordings of the class may be uploaded or shared electronically without written consent from me. - Work completed in class cannot be made up.
+No recordings of the class may be uploaded or shared electronically without written consent from me, and from your fellow students who may be recorded in the process.

+• Work completed in class cannot be made up.
 Workshops and presentations are an essential part of the writer's working experience.
 Your participation in all workshops is mandatory; I will not accept for credit essays that have not been through the workshop process.
 You must bring to workshops clean, typewritten copy of your completed essay, and you must turn in to me the workshopped drafts as well as the final copy.